uniqkod/javadumpmngmt/mount-recovery.md

 - Application init container waits for `.ready` file
 - No data loss (PVC data is preserved)

-### Scenario 2: OOM Kill of DaemonSet
+### Scenario 2: OOM Kill of StatefulSet

 **What happens:**
-1. DaemonSet pod is OOM killed
+1. StatefulSet pod is OOM killed
 2. Mount is lost immediately
 3. Application may be mid-write to heap dump